asturlan/RetentionLeaseRemover/README.md

 ## How to use

-edit config/config.json with following parameters:
+create and edit config/config.json with following parameters:

 {
     "BASE_API_URL": https://{organization}/{project}/_apis